RuthyYao/The-You-Are-What-You-Eat-Customer-Segmentation/README.md

 ABC Grocery Store has accumulated large amount of data from customers' day-to-day shopping.
 The wealth of the data could render the leadership team invaluable insights into their customers.

 This project provides a customer segmentation based on the relative weight of the customer's spend across the product categories.
-Applying the Kmeans Clustering algorithm, we grouped the customers into three segments.
-The leadership team can use this segmentatiion to optimize their campaign and promotional offering, improve the inventory planning and drive more sales.
+Applying the K-means Clustering algorithm, we grouped the customers into three segments.
+The leadership team can use this segmentation to optimize their campaign and promotional offering, improve the inventory planning and drive more sales.

 ## Business Problem